-Life feels harder than it seems like it should.
+Life feels harder than it should

 Empty green background with outline illustrations of tree branches and leaves in a minimalist style.